AVerteC/c-asgn0/README_asgn2.md

   void handle_get(char *resource, int client_socket);
   ```

-This function takes in the resource and the socket descriptor to process a GET request.
+This function takes in the resource (URI) and the socket descriptor to process a GET request.
-It also removes the first slash from the resource name to use with open().
-It also checks if the resource name is valid with validate_uri().
-It removes the first character of the resource name to use and calls open() in read-only mode.
+It also checks if the resource name is valid with validate_uri(), and removes the first character of the resource name to use and calls open() in read-only mode.
 If the filename is invalid, it sends a `400 Bad Request` to the client.

-If it has an error opening the file and gets a file descriptor of `-1`, it checks the errno value and:
+If it has an error opening the file and gets a file descriptor of `-1`, it checks the errno value.
 * It can send `404 Not Found` when `errno == 2`
 * It can send `403 Forbidden` when `errno == 13`

 Then it uses fstat() to get the file size of the resource file and calls get_send_ok() which sends a HTTP 200 response with a `Content-Length` header field with the file's length to the client.
-handle_get() uses cat() to send the contents of the resource file to the client.
+handle_get() uses cat() to send the contents of the resource file from the server to the client.

 <p align="right">(<a href="#top">back to top</a>)</p>